 People consider polyurethane foam concrete repair because it’s cost-effective.
 Recent surveys show that foam concrete raising can save up to 80% of the total costs of concrete replacement.
-The average cost of this service will vary depending on the affected area.
-For instance, driveways will cost approximately $750-$850.
-On the other hand, patios will cost roughly $850-$1,000.
-Lastly, walkways will cost roughly $500-$750.
+The average cost of this service will vary depending on the affected area and the size and scope of the concrete project.
+For instance, driveway leveling will cost approximately $1,800-$2,400.
+Additional concrete repair pricing examples would be patios costing roughly $1,250-$1,500, Walkways between $1,250-$1,500.

 Generally, the cost of foam concrete raising will vary depending on some factors as follows:

 The size of the slab will generally depend on the cost of raising concrete.
 Regardless of the job size, you’ll need to incur some fixed costs, including set-up and travel expenses.
 This means that if you’ve got a larger project, you’ll get value for money per square foot, unlike if you’d a smaller project.

 The distance from a contractor to your premises will also affect the cost.
 If you get a nearby contractor, be sure to pay less and vice versa.

 The intensity of work required during the foam repair will also affect the amount you pay to the contractor.
 For instance, if your slab has many hard-to-reach cracks, it means the contractor will spend a lot of time filling the cracks.
 This will further translate to increased costs.